zipurman/oVIRT_Simple_Backup/webUI/README.md

  - Coming features
     - [ ] recover running tasks if browser is closed and re-opened.
 Right now you have to manually re-attach disks etc if browser is closed prior to completing backup.restore.
     - [ ] Headless scheduled backups with retention periods.
+    - [ ] Version detetction on upgrade to clear caches and any other required version adjustments using a versioning function

  - 0.6.1 - 2018/03/25
     - Minor code adjustments and bug fixes